 When I started joining a believers fellowship, we have a testimony sharing portion.
 It is the moment when believers share what the Lord has done in their lives the previous week.

 When we attended, the first thing we noticed about the testimony time is their concept of ‘blessings’ that you have received from the Lord.

 It goes like this, “The Lord bless me with…(enumerate material things)…this week”.

 There was even somebody who used to start his testimony with “Despite my weaknesses and being not so good; the Lord has blessed me with…(enumerate material things).”

 For a moment, I thought it was good and wonderful that the people here attribute their material things, their work and accomplishments to God.

 Also, there were many instances in the fellowship when nobody stood up to share something.
-So the leader would persuade (“coerce” could be better term) the congregation by saying “So, not one of you received any blessing from the Lord this week?”
+So the leader would persuade (“coerce” could be a better term) the congregation by saying, “So, not one of you received any blessing from the Lord this week?”

 I also see how this material understanding of ‘blessing’ being promoted through social media, particularly on Facebook.